Jeromestein/My2048/README.md

 - Based on the SpriteKit Game template; runs on iOS and macOS with a shared `GameScene`.
 - Shared model layer now includes `GameBoard`, `GameTile`, and `MoveResult` to handle spawning, sliding, merging, scoring, and win/lose detection.
 - `GameStore` (`ObservableObject`) wraps `GameBoard` and exposes moves, restart, board snapshots, score, and win/lose status for both targets.
-- `GameScene` now binds to `GameStore`, draws a basic 4×4 SpriteKit grid, renders tiles, and handles swipe/keyboard inputs to trigger moves (no HUD/overlays yet).
+- `GameScene` binds to `GameStore`, draws the 4×4 grid, renders tiles, and now layers a HUD (score/best panels, restart button, win/lose overlay) while routing swipe, mouse, and keyboard input back into the model.

 ## Target Architecture
 - **Core Model (`Shared/Models`)**